 We allocate the fair value of purchase consideration to the assets acquired and liabilities assumed based generally on their fair values at the acquisition date.
 The excess of the fair value of purchase consideration over the fair value of the assets acquired and liabilities assumed is recorded as goodwill.
 When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
 Critical estimates in valuing intangible assets include, but are not limited to, expected future cash flows, which include consideration of future growth rates and margins, customer attrition rates, future changes in technology and brand awareness, loyalty and position, and discount rates.
 Critical estimates are also made in valuing contingent considerations, which represent arrangements to pay former owners based on the satisfaction of performance criteria.
 Fair value estimates are based on the assumptions management believes a market participant would use in pricing the asset or liability.
 Amounts recorded in a business combination may change during the measurement period, which is a period not to exceed one year from the date of acquisition, as additional information about conditions existing at the acquisition date becomes available.

 Stock-Based Compensation

 We measure and record compensation expense using the applicable accounting guidance for share-based payments related to stock options, restricted stock awards, restricted stock units and market-based awards granted to our directors and employees.
 The fair value of stock options, including performance awards, without a market condition is determined by using the Black-Scholes option valuation model.
 The fair value of restricted stock units and stock options with a market condition is estimated, at the date of grant, using the Monte Carlo Simulation valuation model.
 The Black-Scholes and Monte Carlo Simulation valuation models incorporate assumptions as to stock price volatility, the expected life of options or awards, a risk-free interest rate and dividend yield.
 In valuing our stock options, significant judgment is required in determining the expected volatility of our common stock and the expected life that individuals will hold their stock options prior to exercising.
 Expected volatility for stock options is based on the historical and implied volatility of our own common stock while the volatility for our restricted stock units with a market condition is based on the historical volatility of our own stock and the stock of companies within our defined peer group.
 The expected life of stock options is derived from the historical actual term of option grants and an estimate of future exercises during the remaining contractual period of the option.
 While volatility and estimated life are assumptions that do not bear the risk of change subsequent to the grant date of stock options, these assumptions may be difficult to measure, as they represent future expectations based on historical experience.
 Further, our expected volatility and expected life may change in the future, which could substantially change the grant-date fair value of future awards of stock options and, ultimately, the expense we record.
-The fair value of restricted stock, including performance awards, without a market condition is estimated using the current market price of our common stock on the date of grant.
-We elect to account for forfeitures related to the service condition-based awards as they occur.
+The fair value of restricted stock, including performance awards, without a market condition-based awards as the